ilovric00/eMooring/README.md

 cd emooring
 python demo.py
 ```
-*For example, you can set 15 numbers of iterations and 3 sensors.*
+*For example, you can set 15 iterations and 3 sensors.*

 ## Demo ##